 Having your content show up as the very first result in a Google search used to be like striking gold.
 However, as the search engine continues to evolve, content marketers aren’t on the hunt for as much gold anymore — they’re looking for diamonds.
 In today’s landscape, those diamonds now come in the form of Google featured snippets.

-You know, those blocks of text that appear right above the first result on a Google search?
+You know, those blocks of text appearing right above the first result on a Google search?
 These show up in what has become known as “position zero,” which gives content even more exposure and visibility than the highest-ranking organic Google search result.

-The process of creating a Google featured snippet can be a little tricky, so you have to know what you’re doing.
+The process of creating content more apt to become a Google featured snippet can be a little tricky, so you have to know what you’re doing.
 Having your content in one of these coveted position zero slots takes a deep understanding of searcher demands and, of course, a bit of patience.
-In order to successfully create a featured snippet, the best place to start is understanding exactly how they function and what Google needs from you.
+In order to successfully create featured snippet content, the best place to start is understanding exactly how they function and what Google needs from you.

 What is the Purpose of a Featured Snippet?